aqua-md/PyLagTool/README.md

 ## **USECASE**

-Writes to memory addresses of a given executable to limit a UE4 game's framerate to cause lag on a Linux system.
+Writes to memory addresses of a given executable to limit a UE4 game's framerate to cause lag

 The program finds the executable name and memory address from a file in the GameJSON folder